Best Master's Degrees in Computer Science for 2023

 Computer and Information Research Scientists

-Computer and information research scientists seek answers to the discipline's most complex queries.
-They may create models that address these questions, determine new system requirements, or even develop new computer languages.
+Computer and information research scientists seek answers to their discipline's most complex queries.
+They create models, determine new system requirements, and even develop new computer languages.
 Computer research scientists can specialize in areas like robotics or programming.
-Many work for the U.S. government or computer design organizations.
+Many work for the U.S. government or computer design companies.

 Computer and Information Systems Managers

 Among the highest-paying computer and information science careers, systems managers plan and direct organizations' computer-related activities.
-These professionals may serve as IT managers, IT directors, chief technology officers, or chief information security officers.
-Their duties typically depend on their roles, though they generally combine management with technology knowledge.
+They serve as IT managers or directors, chief technology officers, and chief information security officers.
+Their duties typically combine management with technology knowledge.

 Computer Hardware Engineers

 Computer hardware engineers design and test new computer hardware.
 They create components like processors, routers, and circuit boards.
-Hardware engineers also test their work and modify designs accordingly.
+Hardware engineers also test and modify their designs.
 These professionals often work in computer systems design firms, research and development labs, or manufacturing organizations.

 Computer Network Architects